ScilifelabDataCentre/dds_cli/docs/testing.rst

     * Your unit must have at least two "Unit Admins"
 * When listing your projects you will see your projects, and yours only.
 However, in order to not create a large number of separate storage locations for testing purposes, the actual storage location is shared by all units in the test setup.
 In the production instance, there's always a separate storage location per SciLifeLab unit.
 * The storage quota (maximum data volume that can be uploaded in total by all units) for the testing instance is currently set to 5 TB.
 However, if you receive an error message indicating that the quota is met, contact delivery@scilifelab.se and we will solve this for you.
-* Within the test instance of the DDS, all units have the following settings:
+* Within the testing instance of the DDS, all units have the following settings:
     * ``days_in_available``: 7 days.

         **Explanation:** When data has been uploaded to a project, and the data has been released (the project status has been set to "Available"), the data will be available for download for 7 days.
 After this, the project will automatically transition to the status "Expired".